rtansf/quantum/README.md

     ql myagg.yml

 You may type in your query after the QL: prompt on the command line.
-For example, to ask the question, *How did sales for product P1 do on April 12, 2018?*, you would type the QL statement:
+For example, to ask the question, *How did sales for product P1 do on April 12, 2018?*, QL statement is:

     get ProductId=P1;y=2018;m=4;d=12;